thesofakillers/thesofakillers.github.io/content/posts/rirespira2.md

----
++++
-title: "Rirespira DevBlog 2 | The Tech Stack"
+title= "Rirespira DevBlog 2 | The Tech Stack" date= 2019-07-23 draft= false slug="rirespira-2-tech-stack"
-date: 2019-07-23T23:36:15+02:00
-draft: false
-tags: ["project", "rirespira", "devblog"]
+tags= ["project", "rirespira", "devblog"]
----
++++

 So I have somewhat introduced the [concept](https://www.giuliostarace.com/blog/rirespira-devblog-1--the-concept/) behind _Rirespira_, but how will it be implemented from a technological point of view?

 _Rirespira_ will be a website.
 With the [mobile app market dying down](https://techcrunch.com/2017/08/25/majority-of-u-s-consumers-still-download-zero-apps-per-month-says-comscore/), frameworks becoming more and more suitable for mobile web development and internet connectivity becoming increasingly accessible, for me it only makes sense for most projects be web-based.

 The nature of a browser-based Rirespira will require a front-end, a back-end and a database before being deployed, like most dynamic websites.
 In this devblog I will briefly go over the choices I made in preparing the project's tech stack before starting to build.

 ## The Front-End